heyday/symfony-autoinject/README.md

 argument of adder methods found of the class, and it will add a method call to the adder for each service found

-When "all" is set to true, the above settings all apply

 ### "autoinject.provides"

+Example: `{ name: autoinject.provides }`

 Example: `{ name: autoinject.provides, interfaces: true, classes: true }`

-Example: `{ name: autoinject.provides, all: true }`
+When "all" is set to true or when no extra arguments are provided, the below settings all apply

 Both "interfaces" and "class" are optional